galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-raceid/tutorial.md

 >
 >    > ### {% icon comment %} Comment
 >    >
->    > This tool can perform multiple different modes of inspection upon clustered scRNA data, but for now we only wish to look at all clusters as one.
+>    > This tool can perform multiple different modes of inspection upon clustered scRNA data, and users are encouraged to explore the different modes.
 >    {: .comment}
 >
 {: .hands_on}

 The main issue with visualising this data is that as before, we have C cells that serve as our observations which are described by G genes.
-Representing G dimensional data in the 2 or 3 dimensional plots that we are more familiar falls under the problem of *dimensional reduction*, which aims to preserve the distances and relationship of the higher dimensional (G-dimensional) data in a lower dimensional (usually 2D) space.
+Representing G dimensional data in the 2 or 3 dimensional plots that we are more familiar falls under the problem of [*dimensional reduction*](https://en.wikipedia.org/wiki/Dimensionality_reduction), which aims to preserve the distances and relationship of the higher dimensional (G-dimensional) data in a lower dimensional (usually 2D) space.

 ![Dim red]({{site.baseurl}}{% link topics/transcriptomics/images/raceid_dimred.svg %} "Reducing a set of 4 observations from 3D to 2D space, whilst approximating the 3D relationships")

-Preserving these higher dimensional distances in lower dimensional space is a complex and ongoing challenge in computer science, but there are various methods that deal with this in a manner of interesting ways such as PCA, tSNE, and diffusion maps.
+Preserving these higher dimensional distances in lower dimensional space is a complex and ongoing challenge in computer science, but there are various commonly-used methods such as PCA and tSNE often encountered in single cell RNA-seq datasets.
+For more information, see the box below.

 > ### {% icon details %} Details: PCA, tSNE, and Force-Directed Graphs
 >